vsrinivas/fuchsia/docs/development/drivers/concepts/getting_started.md

 # Getting Started

+Caution: The pages in this section may contain information that is specific to the previous version of the driver framework (DFv1).

 Writing a device driver is often viewed as a daunting task, fraught with complexities and requiring arcane knowledge of little-known kernel secrets.